How Much Do Solar Panels Cost?

 Government solar rebates are still available; The solar rebate varies depending on the value of things called STCs.
 With the current price of STC's (as of March 2016), you are looking at a saving of roughly $700 per kW of solar installed.

 - An average 3kW system fully installed $7,100

 - Government Rebate: $2,100

 - Total cost for 3kW of solar power $5,000

-Is a 3kW solar power system the right size for you? this is not always a simple and easy question to answer, there are many variables that can come into play when choosing the right size system.
+Is a 3kW solar power system the right size for you?
+This is not always a simple and easy question to answer; many variables can come into play when choosing the right size system.
 An excellent article that explains this in more detail can be found here - How Is Solar Energy Used in Your Home?

 Costs of Larger Solar Systems After the Rebate

 Depending on the quality of the solar components used in a system the price can very greatly, however don't allow yourself to be fooled by the false economy of cheaper solar components.
 High quality solar panels and inverters should provide years of efficient trouble free service, cheaper components can and will break down costing you more in the long run.